 - Loss of a fetus

-- Temporary injury or impairment that prevents a person from performing their usual tasks for at least 90 of the 180 days following the incident
+- A medically determined injury or impairment of a non-permanent nature that prevents the injured person from performing their regular daily activities for at least 90 days in the 180 days following the incident